leberSmeaton/programming-task/README.md

 > A factory for a log file may look something like this...

 `50.112.00.11 - admin [11/Jul/2018:17:33:01 +0200] "GET /asset.css HTTP/1.1" 200 3574 "-" "Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/536.6 (KHTML, like Gecko) Chrome/20.0.1092.0 Safari/536.6"`

+It's factory file for the logfile model may be set up to read a log file like this,

 ```
 FactoryBot.define do